fuyokai/fuyokai/README.md

 ## Hi! 🌠
-my name is **fuyokai**.
+My name is **fuyokai**.
 I mainly do sys admin stuff but occasionally do a bit of code depending on how I'm feeling! 💻

 Most projects uploaded here will probably be trash or unfinished.
 I'm lazy.